2357juan/diffusion_model_math/README.md

-# The best diffusion papers
+# The best diffusion math sources